Niko-La/iot_stem_board/README.md

 ## **About Kava and Nikola Labs**

 ### **Kava**
-Kava, an electronic R&D researcher collaborating with the University of Windsor, specializes in developing PCB boards for electric two-wheeler platforms.
+Kava, an electronic hardware R&D researcher collaborating with the University of Windsor, specializes in developing PCB boards for electric two-wheeler platforms.
 Kava is the lead designer of a 2-wheeler electric automotive platform designed for smart cities as a heavy-duty work bike for commercial applications.

 Kava designed the:
 - Advanced embedded electronics